tomas-ravalli/messi-is-impossible/README.md

-# Lionel Messi Is Impossible
+# Lionel Messi Is Impossible – Archived 🗃️

 A preservation of Benjamin Morris's landmark FiveThirtyEight article from July 1, 2014.